ropensci-archive/roweb2/content/blog/2017-09-01-nf-softwarereview.md

 ---
 slug: "nf-softwarereview"
 title: "How rOpenSci uses Code Review to Promote Reproducible Science"
+preface: "This is cross-posted from the NumFOCUS blog.
+NumFOCUS is a nonprofit that supports and promotes world-class, innovative, open source scientific computing, including rOpenSci."
 date: 2017-09-01
 authors:
   - name: Noam Ross